All the games I've made so far! Hover over images for descriptions of each game!

 T.K.O is the proof of concept for a game created by myself and fellow team members Michael Dellapi, Evan Schmidt, Ben Bello, and Loren Sosnick for our Team Studio course.
 The game was designed around the idea of trying to bring high skill play like that seen in fighting games to players of typically "low skill" games like visual novels and dating sims.
 We went through several different iterations and prototypes before deciding on a dating sim with combo-based inputs for dialogue options, merging the fighting game and dating sim genres.

-I was responsible for some of the programming and much of the art and art design.
+I was responsible for some of the programming and much of the art and overall design.

 Made over the course of a semester.